JMiller7334/Game-Client-Server-Animation-System/README.md

 The Client-Server Flat Ride System is an open-source system I created for theme-park-themed ROBLOX games.
 This system is used in my own game: Theme Park Project.

+It is a now open-source game animation management system tailored for optimizing animations for specific in-game models.
+It bridges the client-server barrier, offering solid game performance and eliminates animation latency issues.

-The system allows for the client-side to handle all ride animations, this increases performance and eliminates latency.
-Additionally, this system allows clients to offload animations when they are not needed improving game performance even more.
+The system allows the client-side to efficiently handle animations and utilizes multi threading and careful communication with the server to ensure all clients are in sync with each other.
+Moreover, it allows, with proper configuration the offloading of animations when they are not needed on a per client basis to boost game performance even further.

 I wanted to provide it to the Roblox community after I noticed several people expressing the need for a system like this.
 As such I have opened sourced this project.